 Use the setNetworkClientCP script to set the classpath when you want to access databases using the network client.
-This script adds the derbyclient.jar, derbytools.jar and derbyoptionaltools.jar files to the classpath.
+This script adds the derbyclient.jar and derbytools.jar files to the classpath.

 To set the classpath temporarily, run the script that is appropriate for your environment every time that you open a new command window.